jinbonetwork/taogi-timeline-wordpress-plugin/README.md

 taogi-wordpress-plugin
 ======================

-WordPress timeline plugin using `taogi` library.
+WordPress timeline plugin using the `taogi` library.